Casey Wall Honored to be a Worcester Business Journal 40 Under 40

-When Casey Wall talks about her role as assistant dean and director of residential services at WPI, her description isn’t one most people use when they describe reasons they like what they do.
+When Casey Wall talks about her role as assistant dean and director of the Housing & Residential Experience Center at WPI, her description isn’t one most people use when they describe reasons they like what they do.

 “Residential life and student affairs is a lifestyle, not just a job,” she says.
 “You are just thinking about things 24/7.”

 Wall, who has been at WPI since 2014, recently was named one of Worcester Business Journal’s 40 Under 40 recipients after being nominated by Bonnie Walker, WPI’s former executive director of diversity & inclusion strategy.
 “I appreciate very much that she nominated me, and I was touched by what she wrote,” says Wall, who worked closely with Walker on many diversity, equity, and inclusion campus initiatives.
 “I had no idea she did that, and it was awesome to find out I was even a finalist from over 200 submissions.”

 the Housing & Residential Experience Center – An Early Passion

 Her entire career has been in the area of residential life, although her roles and responsibilities have changed quite a bit.
 In fact, she discovered her passion for res life before she graduated from college.
 As an undergrad at American International College (AIC), she was a residential advisor and also worked in the res life office, finding the pace and the tasks a combination of what she liked to do and what she was good at.